 The base layer is the layer next to your skin.
 You want to stick with synthetic or merino wool fabrics, and avoid cotton as much as you can.
 You want this layer to wick any sweat to the outer layers so they can evaporate.
 We love these base layers and wear them on every trip!

 The next layer is your insulating layer.
 You want this layer to keep in your heat.
 Fleece or a goose down jacket are great for this.
-Esther just got this Patagonia jacket that works as a great insulator, and looks great for Instagram photos too. ;)
+Esther just got this Nano Storm jacket that works as a great insulator.

 The outermost layer is the waterproof, windproof, and breathable layer.
 Think Gore-Tex.
 Underarm and core vents are usually great options for this so that you can let out any excess heat and moisture.
 We fortunately didn’t have to worry about rain, so this pullover was perfect for Jacob to stay warm.

 I’m sure there will be more to learn as we gain more experience, but hopefully these will help you avoid the same mistakes we made!